Your Notifications

 Types of Prostatectomy

-Radical prostatectomy: This surgery involves the removal of the entire prostate gland along with the surrounding lymph nodes.
-The surgical techniques used to conduct radical prostatectomy include the following:
+Radical prostatectomy: This operation removes the entire prostate gland as well as the surrounding lymph nodes.
+The surgical techniques used to do radical prostatectomy include the following:

 • Robot-assisted surgery: In this technique, several small incisions are made in the lower abdomen to remove the prostate gland.